google_counter

 Prof. Vogl, can chemoembolization be considered a treatment for lung cancer?

 It is extremely important to understand that regional chemotherapy cannot completely cure lung cancer, although this is already known to everyone.
-There are patients who will live for ten years after such treatment.
+Even in terminal cases, some patients in the world survive for up to ten years after such treatment.
 In such cases, we can talk about a cure for cancer.
 I would say that it is a miracle, but, of course, miracles do happen.

 What results can patients with stage 4 cancer and multiple organ involvement expect?